-This case arose out of a brief phone conversation between the defendant, LoanMe Inc., and the plaintiff, Jeremiah Smith.

-After LoanMe extended a loan to the plaintiff's wife, a LoanMe employee called a phone number provided by the plaintiff's wife.
-The plaintiff answered, advised the LoanMe representative that his wife was not home, and hung up the phone 18 seconds after the call began.
+This case arose out of a brief phone conversation between Defendant LoanMe, Inc. and Plaintiff Jeremiah Smith.
+After LoanMe extended a loan to Plaintiff's wife, a LoanMe employee called a phone number provided by Plaintiff's wife.
+Plaintiff answered on what he asserts was a cordless phone, advised the LoanMe representative that his wife was not home, and hung up the phone 18 seconds after the call began.

-Unbeknownst to the plaintiff, LoanMe had recorded the call.
-The LoanMe representative did not orally advise the plaintiff that the call was being recorded.
-Rather, three seconds into the call, LoanMe simply caused a beep tone to sound.
+Unbeknownst to Plaintiff, LoanMe had recorded the call.
+The LoanMe representative did not orally advise Plaintiff that the call was being recorded.
+Rather, three seconds into the call, LoanMe simply caused a "beep" tone to sound.